 Research studies have shown support for virtual reality exposure therapy in the treatment of anxiety disorders.
 For example, in a comprehensive meta-analysis, researchers found significant positive effects for virtual reality exposure therapy across outcomes (Powers & Emmelkamp, 2008).

-Flooding is based on the idea that, without engaging in avoidance, the patient’s fear will become extinguished (Abramowitz, Deacon, & Whiteside, 2019).
+Flooding is based on the idea that without engaging in avoidance, the patient’s fear will become extinguished (Abramowitz, Deacon, & Whiteside, 2019).
 Therapists generally prefer gradual exposure over flooding because the latter is intense and may have negative repercussions for patients not prepared for such direct and immediate exposure to feared stimuli.

 Other forms of exposure therapy include prolonged exposure, which was designed for the treatment of PTSD.
-With prolonged exposure, both repeated in-vivo and imaginal exposure are combined to enable the patient to experience trauma without the feared outcomes.
+With prolonged exposure, both repeated in vivo and imaginal exposure are combined to enable the patient to experience trauma without the feared outcomes.

-This study indicated that participants who received acceptance-based exposure therapy, which seeks to promote ‘psychological flexibility,’ experienced significant improvements in public speaking confidence, skills, and associated emotions (England et al., 2012).
+Participants who received acceptance-based exposure therapy, which seeks to promote ‘psychological flexibility,’ experienced significant improvements in public speaking confidence, skills, and associated emotions (England et al., 2012).

 14+ Techniques for Treating Anxiety